 Open your humidifier.
 Turn and pull the wick cover off, taking care not to lose the little spring inside!
 It won't work properly without it.
 The spring goes at the bottom of the wick cover, then the wick goes in, then with the cover on, push up and twist the cover back in to the top again.
 Done.

-Why am I only getting wee wisps of mist?
+Why am I only getting wee wisps of mist or no mist?

 If you've charged your humidifier, let the filter soak for 10 minutes, but all you're getting it wee wisps of mist or not much of anything, your choice of power brick could be under-powered.
 These little guys love higher-voltage chargers.
-Or just plug the USB directly in to your laptop.
+Try a higher wattage charging brick, or just plug the USB directly in to your laptop.

 Where can I buy the H2O Smart Humidifier?